The Best Gemstones For Everyday Wear, And Why

 Aquamarine

 Aquamarine is another beautiful gemstone popular with jewelers partly because of its durability, and the many shades of blue and clear this stone comes in.
+Aquamarine has a Mohs Hardness of 7.5-8.

 It’s fitting that Aquamarine is one of March’s birthstones because the pale blues it comes in are the perfect reminder of crisp March mornings.